r-for-educators/flair/README.md

 library(ggplot2)
 ```

+**Important**:  This ReadMe shows the basic usage, but the resultant formatting cannot be displayed outside of an html document.
+Please reference the Pkgdown site at [https://kbodwin.github.io/flair/index.html](https://kbodwin.github.io/flair/index.html) for full examples.

 It is common to show source code, in addition to code output, as part of
 a conference talk, workshop, or lecture.
 Often, we want to call
 attention to certain aspects of the code.